 Alternately, Stanford undergraduates may declare an undergraduate minor in Aero/Astro.
 The minor introduces students to the key elements of modern aerospace systems and their many spin-off technologies.
 Within the minor, students may focus on aircraft, spacecraft, or disciplines relevant to both.
 The course requirements include:

 |ENGR 30*||Thermodynamics (3 units)|

 |Upper division electives||Students will select two depth areas from among Dynamics and Controls, Aerospace Systems Synthesis/Design, Fluids, and Structures and take two courses from one area and one from the other.|

-Besides the courses that may be waived, as indicated above, courses cannot be double-counted within a major and a minor, or within multiple minors.
+Besides the courses that may be waived, courses cannot be double-counted within a major and a minor, or within multiple minors.
 If any of the core classes are an integral part of the student's major or of another minor program, the Aero/Astro advisor can help select substitute courses to fulfill the Aero/Astro requirements.

 Details on the course requirements can be found in the School of Engineering's Handbook for Undergraduate Engineering Programs.
 Stanford freshmen and sophomores are welcome to visit our Student Services Office in Durand 250 to discuss the possibilities.